Your GM just asked how many bookings came from Meta this month.

 Google Search performs better when people know your brand.
 Direct traffic converts higher when people have seen your property multiple times.
 Email works better when recipients remember you.

 The difference isn't the platform.
-It's understanding what you're buying.
+Understanding what you’re buying.

 What's Next